MohamedEl-hussainey29/Word-Statistics/README.md

 Problem Modeling
 ------------------
 GUI -
-Mian thread identify text files in directory and its subdirectory (one or two level) and show them in GUI
+Main thread identify text files in directory and its subdirectory (one or two level) and show them in GUI Each thread explores one or more text files.
-Each thread explores one or more text files o No. of threads is based on the number of processors (core)
+- No. of threads is based on the number of processors (core).
-Each thread should send updates to  GUI
+- Each thread should send updates to  GUI
 ----------------------------------------------------------

 **GUI**